Your Professional Tax Notice Response Plan

 From there, they handle all communication, negotiation, and advocacy needed to reach a favorable outcome.
 The final step involves confirming the resolution with the IRS and providing you with preventative strategies to help you stay compliant in the future.
 It’s a comprehensive approach designed to solve the immediate problem and prevent new ones.

-Your Role vs. Your Professional’s Responsibilities
+Defining Your Role and Your Pro’s Responsibilities

 Think of your tax professional as your advocate and project manager.
 Their main responsibilities include interpreting the notice, formulating a legal strategy, drafting all official correspondence, and speaking directly with the IRS.
 They take on the burden of navigating deadlines and complex tax codes so you don’t have to.